ibNez/rag-document-handler/docs/architecture.md

 ## Code Structure

-The application has been reorganized into logical modules following Python best practices with enhanced template organization:
+The application is organized into logical modules following Python best practices with modular template organization:

 ```
 rag_manager/